Salman-Awaise/SourceWeave/README.md

 Integration tests are opt-in and skip loudly when Qdrant is unreachable.
 That skip once hid a real bug: the suite silently fell back to `localhost` and reported clean while testing nothing.
 A skipped test is not a passing test.

 ---

-## Known limitations

-- **Multi-hop retrieval.** A question needing fact A to know what to search for fact B may miss the second source.
-Decomposition happens before any retrieval, so the planner cannot know what it has not yet read.
-- **Benchmarks are small.** Ten and six questions, single runs, self-authored.
-- **Faithfulness is not truth.** It measures whether claims match the retrieved sources.
-A wrong source yields a confident, well-cited, wrong answer.
-- **No web UI or API.** Command line only, by design.
-- **`research-system`, not `sourceweave`**, at the command line.

----